virtualjj/cis-aws-benchmark-section-3-monitoring-remediate/README.md

 # AUTOMATE CIS AWS FOUNDATIONS BENCHMARK CONTROLS WITH CLOUDFORMATION

+## STRANGER, DANGER!!!
+I'm still actively working on this project so it is not ready for production use!
+I will be adding very detailed information and documentation so stay tuned!

 ## PURPOSE
 The purpose of this project is to automate as many of the [CIS AWS Foundations Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) controls as possible using AWS CloudFormation.